 Trees that grow in council owned property or on public open spaces are also protected as they are deemed as council property.
 Anyone willfully damaging these can be prosecuted.

-Find out if a tree is protected or in a conservation area
+Check if a tree is protected or in a conservation area in the following:

 Requesting tree advice